Skip to content

 Problem: /sniper-review evaluates a different phase than expected.

-Solution: The review command determines the current phase from the last entry in state.phase_log where completed_at is null.
+Solution: In v3, the review command determines the current phase from checkpoint files in .sniper/checkpoints/ and the live-status file at .sniper/live-status.yaml.
 Run /sniper-status to verify the current phase state.
-If the state is incorrect, you may need to manually update state.phase_log in config.yaml.
+If the state is incorrect, check these files for inconsistencies.

 Checklist file not found